-Finally, instead of killing him outright, Sidious decides he’s got other plans for Maul, which we will never see on screen because this show got canceled before they could show it, and so they had to burn off the Sidious-Maul-Nightsisters plotline they had planned out in a comic book instead.
+Finally, instead of killing him outright, Sidious decides he’s got other plans for Maul, which we will never see on screen because this show got canceled before they could show it, and then by the time it was un-canceled they’d already burned off the Sidious-Maul-Nightsisters plotline they had planned out in a comic book instead.

-…and that’s gonna wrap it up for Mandalore here in TCW!
+…and with that, that’s gonna wrap it up for this arc!
 We had some laughs…well, OK, not really, we didn’t.
 We mostly just swung by to dump a big ol’ bucket of Sad onto Obi-Wan again, which really, considering what this guy already went through in canon so far at this point in the timeline, and more importantly what he still has yet to go through, just seemed super unnecessary.
 I hope that dude got a chance to get well and truly drunk once he got his hut all picked out in the desert.
 And I hope Anakin’s Force Ghost bought him a round after Return of the Jedi wrapped up (and again after Anakin’s own damn grandkid blew it again.)